JoshuaKasingLee/dungeon-game/assumptions.md

 - Bribing only occurs if within 2 cardinally adjacent tiles of the original player position (e.g. cannot bribe 1 square diagonally)
 - Battle radius is 3 positions
 - When within radius of a fighting player, position is updated once per battle, not per round (i.e. to simulate moving twice)
+- Dijkstra's algorithm does not account for the ability to go through portals

 // STATIC ENTITIES ///
 - Boulders can be pushed onto other items/moving entites